 The same process has to be gone over for each proof, and consequently, it necessitates a great amount of labor and experience, but the end justifies the means, for these engravings possess a richness of color which can be achieved by no other process.

 The first step for Brewer would have been to limn the image in a wax coating on the surface of a copper plate and then use an acid bath to etch the drawn lines into the plate.
 Or in some cases, the illustration was inscribed directly, using a drypoint method.
 (On his etchings, there may have been some extra drypoint work done directly on the plate in order to add character to the lines of the illustration.)
-Because so many of his early etchings memorialized structures damaged during World War I, it is possible that Brewer used some kind of photographic projection to mark out the proportions of the buildings and even to aid in reproducing details that had been destroyed.
+Because so many of his early etchings memorialized structures damaged during World War I, it is possible that Brewer used some kind of photographic projection, perhaps with a Magic Lantern, to mark out the proportions of the buildings and even to aid in reproducing details that had been destroyed.

 Then the plate might have been prepared for an aquatint process in order to add some continuous tones for shading.
 There are etchings that seem to show the addition of aquatint tones in the shadows and others that seem to rely on packed lines and/or cross-hatching.